Junior Officials Development Program

 For tournaments after April 1st, the team must supply a certified scorekeeper and second official, who must present their cards.
 Otherwise, the coach(es) must work the function for which the team does not have a certified official, with priority is given to the scorekeeper function if there is a single coach.

-Certifications will be valid for two year except if there is a major change in either of the Official's functions (for instance, the scoring change in the 1999-2000 year).
+Certifications will be valid for two year except if there is a major change in either of the Official's functions.

 Certified JODP clinicians are listed at www.ovr.org/juniors/jodp/clinicians.php.
 Contact the Junior Officials' Development Director (firstname.lastname@example.org) if you are a professional official in the OVR and would like to become a clinician.